Bolivian rams are colorful, peaceful and easygoing.

 When thinking about adding non-fish inhabitant, size again is what matters.
-Bolivian Rams might mistake small shrimps like the Red Cherry Shrimp for food while larger species such as the Ghost, Amano or Bamboo Shrimp are fine.
+Bolivian Rams might mistake small shrimps like the cherry shrimp for food while larger species such as the Ghost, Amano, or Bamboo Shrimp are fine.

 Keeping Bolivian Rams Together